Updated: Why We Chose Nevada As Our Domicile State

 Nevada bases vehicle registration costs on the new MSRP for the vehicle, then depreciates that value according to the vehicle’s age.
 So for a newer vehicle, registration costs aren’t as low as SD/FL/TX, but we’re OK with that because our truck and RV are almost 20 years old and were “fully depreciated” according to the DMV.
 I think it’s the higher registration costs for new / high-value rigs that cause Nevada to not be considered an “RV friendly state”.

-Health insurance costs are on the low side and the affordable care marketplace offers PPOs (unlike some of the “RV friendly” states, now).
+Update: I had originally written that health insurance costs in Nevada are on the low side (still true) and that the Affordable Care marketplace offers PPOs.
+This is incorrect.
+When we went on the marketplace to sign up for our 2019 health insurance, there were no PPO plans available to us.
+As of 2019, South Dakota, Florida, and Texas all no longer offer PPO plans on the marketplace.
+PPO insurance plans are still available off the marketplace, but the costs will be high.
 HMO plans aren’t as attractive to us despite having cheaper and lower deductibles, because they are only valid at in-network facilities, which typically are only in the state you’re domiciled in.
 Since we live on the road, the reality is that we’ll rarely go to an in-network facility.
 PPO plans are more expensive and have higher deductibles, but they do offer (reduced) coverage outside the network.
-We want to have health insurance that will allow us to go to any doctor whenever we need to and not have to drive back “home” to see a doctor.
-We are far more likely to land in an out-of-state ER than any doctor’s office.
-But then again, everything related to health insurance is always changing.
-Page 20 of the 2017 Marketplace Landscape Brief compares health insurance costs in every state.

 The winters can be mild (example: Las Vegas) if we ever need to come back for whatever reason during the winter.